Committee to Defend America by Aiding the Allies

-The Committee to Defend America by Aiding the Allies (CDAAA) was an American mass movement, political action group formed in May 1940.
+The Committee to Defend America by Aiding the Allies (CDAAA) was an American mass movement and political action group formed in May 1940.
 Also known as the White Committee, its leader until January 1941 was William Allen White.
 Other important members included Clark Eichelberger and Dean Acheson.
-The CDAAA shared its leadership with the dissolved Non-Partisan Committee for Peace through Revision of the Neutrality Law (NPC), who was also chaired by White and directed by Eichelberger.
-Additionally, the CDAAA used ex-NPC offices in the League of Nations building at 8 W. Fortieth Street in New York City, as their central base.
+The CDAAA shared its leadership with the dissolved Non-Partisan Committee for Peace through Revision of the Neutrality Law (NPC), which was also chaired by White and directed by Eichelberger.
+Additionally, the CDAAA used ex-NPC offices in the League of Nations building at 8 W. 40th Street in New York City, as their central base.
 This has drawn commentators to regard the CDAAA as the successor to the NPC.

-The primary objective of the CDAAA was to achieve pro-British politics in U.S. government against the Nazi Germany, which was winning the war in Europe.
+The primary objective of the CDAAA was to persuade the United States government to support pro-British policies against Nazi Germany, which was winning the war in Europe.
 This included economic and material support through the Destroyer-for-Bases Agreement and the Lend-Lease policy.
-The CDAAA, however, advocated against the declaration of war against Germany or any other belligerents until the Japanese attack on Pearl Harbor.
+The CDAAA, however, advocated against the declaration of war against Germany or any other belligerent nations until the Japanese attack on Pearl Harbor.

-Organisation and membership
+Organization and membership

 Unlike other pro-intervention groups like the NPC and Committee for Non-Participation in Japanese Aggression (ACNPJA), the CDAAA actively incorporated the public into committees.
-As a result, 300 self-financed, self-controlled local units had been created across America by 1st July 1940.
+As a result, 300 self-financed, self-controlled local units had been created across America by 1 July 1940.
 This improved the mobilization of its membership, which was especially significant considering its reliance on its members for outreach work.
 For example, volunteers from the Minneapolis unit sent out thousands of mimeographed letters, pamphlets, "V for Victory" stickers, "Stop Hitler" matches and aid-to-Britain Christmas cards during the war to gather funding and draw support for intervention on behalf of the Allies.
-However, while their geographic coverage was broad, the CDAAA lacked depth in various U.S. States: while Massachusetts had 137 chapters in April 1941, Idaho only had 1.
+However, while their geographic coverage was broad, the CDAAA lacked depth in various U.S. States: while Massachusetts had 137 chapters in April 1941, Idaho only had one.

-The CDAAA used a "qualitative approach" when structuring their organisation to counter the wealthy, white male predominance of their leadership and target groups that were divided on the issue of U.S. intervention into World War Two.
-This meant separating the organisation into four distinct groups: the youth division, the college division, the women's division, and the labour division.
+The CDAAA used a "qualitative approach" when structuring their organization to counter the wealthy, white male predominance of their leadership and target groups that were divided on the issue of U.S. intervention into World War Two.
+This meant separating the organization into four distinct groups: the youth division, the college division, the women's division, and the labor division.

+By the end of October 1940 the CDAAA had one million members.
+By the time the CDAAA disbanded on December 11, 1941 it had 450 chapters and at least 250,000 members.

+Women and the CDAAA

+Women were involved with the CDAAA from the beginning.
+By May 29, 1940 the committee had 354 sponsors of whom 47 were women (13% of the total).
+A national committee list that was dated to January 16, 1941 showed 603 members with 95 being women or 16%.
+Prominent women in the organization included Freda Kirchwey and Esther Caukin Brunauer.